clarkevansteenderen/RADseq_cryophytum_crystallinum/README.md

 # RADseq *Cryophytum crystallinum*

-This GitHub repository accompanies the manuscript submitted for review to Molecular Ecology:
+This GitHub repository accompanies the manuscript submitted for review to *Weed Science*:

 **Population genetics elucidates invasion pathways and informs biocontrol strategies for the Crystalline Ice Plant (*Cryophytum crystallinum*) in North America**